Fused Causal Attention Kernel

 Metrics (per configuration):

-• tflops: Achieved TFLOPs/s (higher is better) — primary metric
+• tflops: achieved TFLOPs/s (higher is better) — primary metric

-• latency_ms: Kernel latency in milliseconds (lower is better)
+• latency_ms: kernel latency in milliseconds (lower is better)

-• correct: Binary (1 if max_diff < 1e-2, else 0) — hard constraint
+• correct: binary (1 if max_diff < 1e-2, else 0) — hard constraint

-FLOP formula (FA2/FA3 convention): 4 * batch * seqlen² * nheads * headdim / 2 (causal).
+FLOP formula (FA2/FA3 convention): 4 * batch * seqlen^2 * nheads * headdim / 2 (causal).

 Hints

-1. Two-pass causal: Split the K/V loop into non-causal blocks (no mask check) and causal boundary blocks, reducing branch overhead
+1. Two-pass causal: split the K/V loop into non-causal blocks (no mask check) and causal boundary blocks, reducing branch overhead

-2. Block size tuning: Different (BLOCK_M, BLOCK_N) for different headdims — larger blocks amortize loop overhead but increase register pressure
+2. Block size tuning: different (BLOCK_M, BLOCK_N) for different headdims — larger blocks amortize loop overhead but increase register pressure

-3. Triton autotuning: Use @triton.autotune with configs=[...] to search block sizes at compile time
+3. Triton autotuning: use @triton.autotune with configs=[...] to search block sizes at compile time

-4. Reduced rescaling: In the online softmax, the rescaling acc *= alpha can be deferred or batched to reduce non-matmul operations
+4. Reduced rescaling: in the online softmax, the rescaling acc *= alpha can be deferred or batched to reduce non-matmul operations

-5. Memory coalescing: Ensure K/V loads are coalesced along the headdim dimension
+5. Memory coalescing: ensure K/V loads are coalesced along the headdim dimension

-• FA3 achieves its speedup through Hopper-specific CUDA features (warp specialization, TMA, GMMA) that are not accessible from Triton — closing the gap requires algorithmic cleverness in the Triton DSL
+• FA3 achieves its speedup through Hopper-specific CUDA features (warp specialization, TMA, GMMA) that are not directly accessible from Triton — closing the gap requires algorithmic cleverness in the Triton DSL

 • Available imports: torch, triton, triton.language as tl, math, torch.nn.functional as F